nasimjamshidi/LAR-IQA/README.md

 Options

 - use_kan: Optional.
 Use the MobileNetMergedWithKAN model.
 - color_space: Optional.
-Select the color space to train on (e.g., RGB, HSV, LAB, YUV).
+Select the color space to train on (e.g., RGB, LAB, YUV).

 Directory Structure